apache/camel-website/README.md

 This should fetch doc sources for [Camel](https://github.com/apache/camel) and [Camel K](https://github.com/apache/camel-k) and generate the website with Hugo.
 You should see the generated website in the `public` folder.

+## Preview website locally

+You can preview the Apache Camel website on your local machine once you have the generated website available in the `public` folder.

+Hugo can start a simple web server serving the generated site content so you can view it in your favorite browser.

+Simply call

+    $ yarn preview

+and you will be provided with a web server running the site on [http://localhost:1313/](http://localhost:1313/)

+Point your favorite browser to `http://localhost:1313/` and you will see the Apache Camel website.

 ## Build with Maven

 The project provides a simple way to build the website sources locally using the build tool [Maven](https://maven.apache.org/).